rblalock/pbhackathon-2016/README.md

 Science Center's (https://www.sfsciencecenter.org/) need to have interactive, interesting exhibits while getting feedback from visitors.

-This app walks visitors through a guided tour of exhibits, using artificial intelligence, to best choose which exhibits match visitors' interests.
+This app walks visitors through a guided tour of exhibits, using artificial intelligence (IBM Watson), to best choose which exhibits match visitors' interests.
 Visitors are able to talk to a virtual guide and be directed to their interest, audibly.
 The virtual guide can also ask the visitor questions while at an exhibit, thus getting valuable feedback.
+The virtual guide will store the feedback along with a tone analysis of the visitor to determine if they were confused, happy, intrigued, angry, while at the exhibit.

 ## Technical
 The app makes use of the following technologies: